sara-nl/spicercourse/extras/singularity-usage.md

 exit
 ```

-Please login to Spider again and check if the previously used sofgtware is still available to you
+Please login to Spider again and check if the previously used software is still available to you

 ```
 fastqc -h
 trimmomatic
 ```

-This will throw errors which means thatt he software is no longer available to you.
+This will throw errors which means that the software is no longer available to you.
 Let us now set up the scripts to use
 the Singularity containers